 Fraquoh and Franchomme

 P.S.
 Do you wear contacts?
 Have you ever worn colored contact lenses?
 How did the others react?
 Did they change your appearance?
-Share your thoughts below!
+Share your feedback, questions or thoughts in the comments below!
+For more articles on style, fashion tips and cultural insights, don’t forget to subscribe to Attire Club via e-mail or follow us on Facebook or Twitter!